fuzziqersoftware/resource_dasm/README.md

           a nonstandard compositing mode, the colors of fully-transparent pixels may have been relevant, but most image viewers and editors don't have a way to display this information.
-    *4 -- The hotspot coordinates are appended to the output filename.
+    *1 -- The hotspot coordinates are appended to the output filename.
 The alpha channel in the cursor resource doesn't have the same meaning as in a normal image file; pixels with non-white color and non-solid alpha cause the background to be inverted when rendered by classic Mac OS. resource_dasm faithfully reproduces the color values of these pixels in the output file, but most modern image editors won't show these "transparent" pixels.
-    *5 -- Produces two images (one instance of the pattern, and one 8x8 tiling).
-    *6 -- Produces two images for each pattern in the resource, as in *5.
-    *7 -- Produces four images (one instance of the pattern, one 8x8 tiling, one instance of the monochrome pattern, and one 8x8 tiling thereof).
-    *8 -- Produces four images for each pattern in the resource, as in *7.
-    *9 -- resource_dasm contains multiple PICT decoders.
+    *2 -- resource_dasm contains multiple PICT decoders.
 It will first attempt to decode the PICT using its internal decoder, which usually produces correct results but fails on PICTs that contain complex drawing opcodes.
 This decoder can handle basic QuickTime images as well (e.g.